ocapn/ocapn/draft-specifications/CapTP Specification.md

 (public-key (ecc (curve Ed25519) (flags eddsa) (q ...) (s ...)))
 ```

-Everything exception the `...` must be verbatim.
+Everything except the `...` must be verbatim.
 The `...` is replaced by Binary
 Data typed values representing the public key.

 ## [Signature](#signature)